TheGreatChaosCoder/TigerHacks2022/README.md

 The project name is "Tiger Trail"

 How to Run:

+First, using pip, install
+- flask
+- pygame

+For the teremianl version:
+- run "python3 main.py"
+To start the web server for the web version:
-In a terminal, run "python3 flaskmain.py"
+- run "python3 flaskmain.py"

 Delete data.sqliteand run "python3 db.py" to regenerate it.
 This resets highscore data